 Quality System, providing the formal framework for the conditions under which non-clinical health and environmental safety studies are planned, performed, monitored, recorded, reported, and archived.
-The details are laid down in legislative regulations as OECD Advisory Documents, EPA and FDA GLP rules and other national laws as e.g. German Chemical Law.
+The details are laid down in legislative regulations as OECD Advisory Documents, EPA and FDA Good Laboratory Practice (GLP) rules and other national laws as e.g. German Chemical Law.

 Designed to support precise approaches to nutrient management, grid sampling is the practice of taking multiple samples of soil per acre.
 Traditional soil sampling densities were 1 or 2 samples for every 3 or 4 acres.
 Grid sampling calls for as many as 42 samples per acre which are mapped and flagged throughout the field digitally, leading to an improved understanding of variability in soil nutrient needs on across the field.

 Hybrid seeds are created using traditional breeding methods where two different but compatible plants are crossbred to create a new plant — also known as a hybrid.
 An example of this is the Honeycrisp apple.
 Developed through the University of Minnesota's apple breeding program, the Honeycrisp is a hybrid produced by breeding two different apples to create a new, crisper and juicier type of apple.